lasthyphen/dijets-cli/README.md

 # Dijets-CLI

 Dijets CLI is a command line tool that gives developers access to everything Dijets.
-This release specializes in helping developers develop and test subnets.
+This release specializes in helping developers develop and test ECCs.

 ## Installation